 What is risk?
 How is it that the US culture at large has come to frame and gauge birth in general with this concept?
 Risk inherently drives the idea of fear, and defines “what it is to be responsible.”
 It can be used to convey, “You must __________ to be a good parent.”
 And we all want to be good parents.
 Such belief systems allow institutions to use ‘risk assessment’ as a tool to lessen or avoid liability, but it also justifies interventions including a rising cesarean birth rate.
 Risk can be used as a means to give a particular type of service.
 So we must look underneath this concept of risk and see what is really happening below the surface.

 How do we stop and examine underlying belief systems as risk frames options and choices?
-Risk is framed with an institutional and/or individual belief system, which can be the care provider or even the birthing mother.
+Risk is framed with an institutional and/or individual belief system, which can be the care provider or even the birthing person.
 Risk can be framed with statistics to minimize, so that a procedure seems “normal” or “routine,” or can be used to motivate families to comply with suggested procedures or emphasize its need.
-A woman’s cultural views, perceptions, expectations, and experiences all serve as her framework during the decision making process.
-Couple that framework with dialogue (with care providers, family, friends, etc.) about risk and responsibility surrounding birth decisions, and a woman in the midst of deciding her birth path has a lot to consider.
+A person’s cultural views, perceptions, expectations, and experiences all serve as their framework during the decision making process.
+Couple that framework with dialogue (with care providers, family, friends, etc.) about risk and responsibility surrounding birth decisions, and a person in the midst of deciding their birth path has a lot to consider.

 When are we going to shift the dialogue from the risks to relative options?
 According to PREMODA and even the follow up Term Breech Trial of 2000, a vaginal breech birth with a skilled provider is just as safe as a cesarean.
 If the aim is to reduce the overall perinatal mortality rate of 6.2 per 1,000 births (CDC 2014), why aren’t we holding the institution accountable for creating a higher sense of risk because they haven’t taken the initiative to hire competent skilled breech providers to minimize this risk?